Nielitdiploma15/hello-world/README.md

 Hi buddies!
-Im new in software and web development ,i like js and a bootstrap framework hope id get a better experience and learn lots f things.
+Im new in software and web development ,i like js and a bootstrap framework hope id get a better experience and learn lots of things.